mincong-h/mincong-h.github.io/_posts/2022-12-04-internal-working-of-gitlab-api-go-client.md

 }
 ```

-There are also options to configure the maximum number of retry, the retry
+There are also options to configure the maximum number of retries, the retry
-policy, logger, etc.
+policy, the logger, etc.

 **Pagination.** GitLab supports two types of pagination methods: offset-based
-pagination and the keyset-based pagination
+pagination and keyset-based pagination
 ([documentation](https://docs.gitlab.com/ee/api/#pagination)).
 The offset-based
 pagination is supported by the GitLab API Go client.
 This is achieved by two
 pieces of code: the listing options in the request and the pagination-related
 info in the response.
 More precisely, when listing some resources, you can
 specify the offset and the limit of your pagination via the `ListOptions`
 structure using variables "Page" and "PerPage".
 When returning the HTTP response,
-the SDK uses a wrapper structure around the builtin HTTP response to contain
+the SDK uses a wrapper structure around the built-in HTTP response to contain
 the information related to pagination.

 ```go